Jeremy Hunt agrees measures with banks aimed at cooling mortgage crisis

 The move was an attempt to reduce inflation, which measures the rate of rising prices, which remained at 8.7% in May despite efforts to bring it down.

-Prime Minister Rishi Sunak and Mr Hunt have ruled out a financial intervention as rates were hiked as the Bank of England tries to bring down stubbornly high inflation.
+Prime Minister Rishi Sunak and Mr Hunt have ruled out a financial intervention as rates were hiked.

 Labour has called for banks to be forced to give more help to struggling mortgage holders in a tougher response, while some backbench Tories have demanded support for under-pressure borrowers.